Sanaebadi97/Dagger2/README.md

- [Dagger 2](https://dagger.dev/)is the result of a collaboration between the team behind Guice(https://github.com/google/guice) (developed by Google) and Dagger (http://square.github.io/dagger/)(the predecessor of Dagger 2, created by Square).
+ [Dagger 2](https://dagger.dev/) is the result of a collaboration between the team behind Guice(https://github.com/google/guice) (developed by Google) and [Dagger] (http://square.github.io/dagger/)(the predecessor of Dagger 2, created by Square).